It’s that time of year – time to create your nonprofit annual report.

 Keeping donors and the community in the know about what your nonprofit has accomplished is key to building relationships.

-A 1-page nonprofit annual report is a great way to share the overview of what your nonprofit did during the year.
 And once you see the response from your donors, you’ll know just how powerful the 1-page nonprofit annual report is.